kofta999/kofta999/README.md

 # こんにちは！ Hello!

 <div align="justify">
-I'm a Backend Developer & Cloud Architecture Student at ITI.
+I'm a Backend / DevOps Engineer & Cloud Architecture Track Graduate from ITI.
 Passionate about TypeScript, Rust, and Linux.
 Currently specialized in DevOps Engineering and Cloud Infrastructure.
 </div>